McAdams, Wichita, Kansas: Parks and recreation

 The city government's Park and Recreation Department manages two parks in the neighborhood: McAdams Park and Paul Laurence Dunbar Park.
 Occupying 57.46 acres west of Interstate 135 between 13th Street and 17th Street, McAdams Park includes an assembly area for performances, biking and hiking trails, baseball diamonds, basketball courts, a concession stand, a football field, a playground, a recreation center, a swimming pool, tennis courts, tetherball courts, and volleyball courts.
 Paul Laurence Dunbar Park, located at Indiana and 11th Street, is a small, 0.30 acre neighborhood park which includes a playground.

 Culture

+During the 1940s, the Dunbar Theatre was not only a destination for entertainment but also a center of the McAdams neighborhood, providing a welcoming place for African-Americans who faced segregation elsewhere in the city.
+Located at the intersection of 9th and Cleveland streets, the theatre was a central gathering place for locals to socialize and enjoy themselves.
+It became a symbol of not just a building but also a sense of community.

+The current plan is to renovate the theatre and transform it into a cultural performing arts center, catering to the needs of the community.
+There are plans to expand the Dunbar Theatre space into a community center that promotes the arts and education.